 All of our volunteers follow these principles when taking calls.
-All these principles protect both you as a caller, and us as volunteers.
+These principles protect both you as a caller, and us as volunteers.
 We’ll listen, not lecture.

 ‘Student life is not always the party people might think it is.
 I can’t think of a service that does so much for so little, but even that little needs to come from…somewhere.’